magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-Note that we're referring both the newly defined individual `validate-shopping-field` validator and the aggregate `validate-shopping-form` validator.„ This choice will become clearer later when we'll update the `calculate` function.
+Note that we're referring both the newly defined individual `validate-shopping-field` validator and the aggregate `validate-shopping-form` validator.
+This choice will become clearer later when we'll update the `calculate` function.

 Let's now attach a listener for the `blur` event to each field of the form: